AutoMachine0/Auto-GNAS/autognas/model/loss_function/README.md

-## Loss function user-defined specification
+## Loss Function user-defined specification

 - Users only need to define their own loss function according to the following template in the **user-defined area** , and then put the user-defined script into this path: **autognas/model/loss_function**. the Auto-GNAS will automatically load it.